Lab 5 - HPC Center services¶

 What is Jupyter?
 How to gain access?¶

-jupyter.hpc.ut.ee is a website that provides a special online workspace called JupyterLab for many users.
+If you're a UT user JupyterLab is available at jupyter.hpc.ut.ee.
+It's a website that provides a special online workspace called JupyterLab for many users.
 Behind the scenes, a system called JupyterHub helps create, manage, and connect these individual workspaces, which we call single-user servers.
 This platform has a user-friendly interface, allowing you to open your own single-user server inside the powerful HPC cluster managed by Slurm.
 Importantly, JupyterHub supports both Python and R programming languages.

 Jupyter architecture and What is single-user-server?¶